grnet/synnefo/docs/upgrade/upgrade-0.16.rst

 Upgrade Steps
 =============

-The upgrade to v0.16 consists in the following steps:
+The upgrade to v0.16 consists of the following steps:

+0. Upgrade / Install Archipelago and snf-image.

 1. Bring down services and backup databases.